 This study is an analytical quantitative study with a cross-sectional design in isolated ACL tear patients undergoing knee MRI examination.
 The study was conducted in the Radiology Installation of Dr. Moewardi Regional Hospital Surakarta and Prof. Soeharso Hospital Surakarta.
-This study was conducted collaboration with the in Sub-Specialty Orthopedic Hip Knee Reconstruction, Radiology Installation and Medical Record of Orthopaedic Hospital Prof. Dr. R. Soeharso, Surakarta and Dr. Moewardi
+This study was conducted collaboration with in the Orthopedic Sub-Specialty Hip Knee Reconstruction, Radiology Installation and Medical Record of Orthopaedic Hospital Prof. Dr. R. Soeharso, Surakarta and Dr. Moewardi